pukkapies/urop2019/README.md

 ## Model and JSON Configuration

 The model we used was designed by (Pons, et al., 2018).
 See their GitHub [repository](https://github.com/jordipons/music-audio-tagging-at-scale-models) for more details.
 In our experiment, as mentioned above, we have followed their approach and compared the performance when training with **waveform** or **log mel-spectrogram** audio format.
 Since the model they provide is written using TensorFlow 1.x syntax, we have rewritten the same model using TensorFlow 2.0.
-You can find the 'upgraded' model in `projectname.py`.
+You can find the 'upgraded' model in `orpheus_model.py`.

-In brief, `projectname.py` contains two frontend architectures (one for waveform and one for log mel-spectrogram) and a single backend architecture, with a `build_model()` function which combines the two to produce the complete model that will be used for training.
+In brief, `orpheus_model.py` contains two frontend architectures (one for waveform and one for log mel-spectrogram) and a single backend architecture, with a `build_model()` function which combines the two to produce the complete model that will be used for training.

 In order to avoid having to manually tinker with the training code every time a training parameter has to be changed, all the training parameters are set through a handy JSON file.
-You can create an empty `config.json` file by using the `create_config_json()` function.
+You can create an empty `config.json` file by using the `write_config_json()` function.
 Here is an outline of how the JSON file is structured:

 1. `model`: contains parameters to set the number of dense units and convolutional filters in the model;